The Hooks African American Male Initiative

 In monthly group sessions, HAAMI participants learn career, personal, and life skills from university faculty and staff as well as business leaders.
 Session presentations include topics such as university support resources, mental health, student loan debt, internship, professional etiquette, and job readiness.
 Mentoring and individual coaching, special events, and peer fellowship and support are additional components of HAAMI.

-HAAMI is funded by the generosity of friends of the Hooks Institute, the Institute’s advisory board and grant funders including Baptist Memorial Health Care, BlueCross BlueShield of Tennessee Community Trust, FedEx Corporation, Ingersoll Rand Foundation, Philanthropic Black Women of Memphis, SunTrust Bank, and Delta Sigma Theta Sorority Memphis Alumnae Chapter.
+HAAMI has been funded by the generosity of friends of the Hooks Institute, the Institute’s advisory Board and grant funders including Baptist Memorial Health Care, BlueCross BlueShield of Tennessee Community Trust, FedEx Corporation, Ingersoll Rand Foundation, Philanthropic Black Women of Memphis, SunTrust Bank, and Delta Sigma Theta Sorority, Memphis Alumnae Chapter, UofM Campus Community Fund.

 See what HAAMI can do for you!